mittwald/developer-portal/docs/api/stability.md

 ---
 title: API stability guarantees
 sidebar_position: 3
+description: |
+  This page contains information about the stability guarantees of the mStudio v2 API.
 ---

 Our API is versioned.
 This means that we guarantee that the API will not